Entrust: Datacard Group

 The company was established in 1969 as Data Card Addressograph after Willis K. Drake acquired a Minnesota-based firm that produced credit card imprinters.
 Company founder Willis K. Drake led a team of engineers that invented machines that enabled secure and productive personalization of credit cards beyond the imprinters that Addressograph had offered.
 Datacard Group's high-volume card issuance systems allowed banks and retailers to personalize 1,500 cards per hour with great precision and security.
 Until the company launched its technologies, the process was slow and riddled with quality problems.

-Under new ownership in the early 1990s, the company refined core technologies and expanded into additional markets, including government and enterprise.
-Shortly after the new owners purchased the company and took it private, development efforts were re-energized and core technologies quickly expanded beyond basic card embossing and magnetic stripe encoding.
-New inline card personalization technologies included color printing that rivaled lithographic output and encoding of both contact and contactless smart cards.

-Development efforts led to multiple new offerings, including the world's first digital photo ID card system and desktop card printer in 1994.
-Until the launch of this new technology, governments, corporations and other security-minded enterprises primarily used cut-and-paste processes that involved laminating color photographs and paper identification cards.
-The digital systems brought new levels of security and economy to the identification process.

-Through the 1990s and early 2000s, Data Card Corporation steadily grew revenues by expanding beyond hardware to include software and customized developments introducing driver's licenses, national IDs, traditional passports and e-passports (which elevated document security by incorporating biometrics, laser engraving, digital imaging, data encryption and other technologies).
-Significant revenue gains were also driven by continued leadership in the financial card market.
-Through the 1990s, 2000s and today, a vast majority of the world's credit, debit and prepaid cards are personalized using high-volume and desktop issuance systems.

 In 2000, Datacard Group acquired Platform Seven (P7), the smart card technology arm of National Westminster Bank.